datalayer-challenges/agentify-dabench/README.md

-# DABSTEP AgentBeats Implementation
+# DABench AgentBeats Implementation

-A complete A2A (Agent-to-Agent) compatible implementation of the DABSTEP benchmark, following the AgentBeats methodology with Green Agent (evaluator) and White Agent (test subject) architecture.
+A complete A2A (Agent-to-Agent) compatible implementation of the DABench benchmark, following the AgentBeats methodology with Green Agent (evaluator) and White Agent (test subject) architecture.

 ## Overview

 ![](image.png)

-This project implements the [DABSTEP](https://huggingface.co/spaces/adyen/DABstep) benchmark as an A2A-compatible evaluation system where:
+This project implements the [DABench](https://github.com/InfiAgent/InfiAgent/tree/main/examples/DA-Agent/data) benchmark as an A2A-compatible evaluation system where:

-- **Green Agent** (Evaluator): Manages DABSTEP assessments and evaluates other agents
+- **Green Agent** (Evaluator): Manages DABench assessments and evaluates other agents
 - **White Agent** (Test Subject): The agent being evaluated, with MCP tool capabilities
 - **Launcher**: One-command execution script for easy setup and evaluation

-The Data Agent Benchmark for Multi-step Reasoning (DABStep) is looking to measure and push the state-of-the-art in Data Analysis by LLMs.
+The Data Agent Benchmark (DABench) is designed to measure and push the state-of-the-art in Data Analysis by LLMs.

 ## Features

 - ✅ **A2A Protocol Compatible**: Full compatibility with Agent-to-Agent communication standard
-- ✅ **DABSTEP Scoring**: Original DABSTEP benchmark scoring methodology
+- ✅ **DABench Scoring**: DABench benchmark scoring methodology with Pydantic Eval
 - ✅ **AgentBeats Architecture**: Proper green/white agent separation
 - ✅ **LLM Provider Integration**: 100+ LLM providers via LiteLLM (OpenAI, Anthropic, Google, Cohere, Ollama, etc.)
 - ✅ **MCP Tools Integration**: White agent supports jupyter-mcp-server tools